How to Choose a GDS: Amadeus vs Sabre vs Travelport

 - meeting the financial criteria, allocating the deposit on a special IATA account.

 Your application processing can take months.
 However, besides the accreditation itself, you obtain a number of benefits such as best pricing rates from over 200 airlines, along with standard invoicing and payment interface between you and suppliers.
+Here’s our full guide to different types of IATA accreditation and how to acquire one.

 Pass the GDS terminal training